Thousands of school strikers around the world march to demand action on climate

 Some of the first protests began in New Zealand, where Thunberg said organizers estimated 170,000 people marched across the country.
 There were also marches in cities in Italy, Finland, Nigeria, Austria and India, among other countries.

-Friday's protest followed a week of climate talks at the United Nations in New York, which included a scathing speech by Thunberg to world leaders reprimanding them for inaction.
+Friday's protest followed a week of climate talks at the U.N. in New York, which included a scathing speech by Thunberg to world leaders reprimanding them for inaction.

-Citing a U.N.-backed report released last year, demonstrators are demanding governments implement measures to prevent global temperatures from rising more than 2.7 degrees, which scientists warn result in dire consequences for human life and the planet.
+Citing a U.N.-backed report released last year, demonstrators are demanding governments implement measures to prevent global temperatures from rising more than 2.7 degrees Fahrenheit, which scientists warn could result in dire consequences for human life and the planet.

 Thunberg and the young people she has inspired say they will not stop their weekly classroom walkouts until they see a reduction in greenhouse gas emissions responsible for climate change.